roth-hex-lab/IEEE-VR-2026-MultiCam/README.md

 ```

 ## Licence
+Permission to use, copy, modify and distribute this software and its documentation for educational, research and non-profit purposes only.
-GBOT is under the MIT Licence and is supported for commercial usage.
-If you need a commercial license for GBOT, please feel free to contact us.
+Any modification based on this work must be open-source and prohibited for commercial use.
+If you need a commercial license, please feel free to contact daniel.roth@tum.de.